This is the recommended order, especially if you’re working with a limited amount of resources!

 What I have discovered is that your career is your own mini company: “Your Name Here, INC.” So, since you’re a business it only makes sense to have a “Business Plan for YOU, INC.”

 Why do this?
 What’s the point?

 I once had a conversation with a young man who was asking questions about a sales position.
-At the time, he was a Food Safety Manager and had some prior experience in operations and farming, too.
+At the time, he was a Food Safety Manager and had prior experience in operations and farming, too.
 After about 15 minutes of discussing this sales position, I stopped him and asked, “Wait, what is your 10-year vision?”
-His response was, “I want to be the head grower for a large grower/shipper.”
+His response was, “I want to be a head grower for a large grower/shipper.”
 I replied with, “Grower?
 Then why are we talking about a sales position?”
 He said that he thought that he could get into a grower/shipper and then work into the growing department.